hans-thomas/sphinx/docs/content/docs/trait.md

 weight = 20
-description = "A bunch of useful and handy methods." title = "Trait" bref= "Sphinx adds some useful and necessary methods through the trait. there is the list of available methods." toc = false
+description = "A bunch of useful and handy methods." title = "Trait" bref= "Sphinx adds some useful and necessary methods through the trait. there is the list of available methods" toc = false
 +++